oracle-livelabs/analytics-ai/atom/provision/provision.md

     > **Note**
     > * Retrieve the modelId (OCID) from OCI Gen AI Services Playground and use a compartmentId where the ODA is hosted inside
+    > **Note**
+    > * If you are using a different name (and not Gen_AI_Service) for your Rest service then please make a change in your LLM Provider in Settings as well.
+To do that Go to Skills -> Settings -> Configuration -> Large Language Model Services -> LLM Provider.
+Choose the new Rest Service for both GenAI_LLM and  GenAI_Truncate_LLM

 ## Task 4: Import Skill (Provided)